TechWorksHub/best-practice-guide/source/cookbook.rst

 into sections, and set out in the order they should be initially considered.
 It’s strongly suggested you don’t “skip ahead” to later steps from earlier ones.
-However, it is expected reviewing later sections may prompt you to reevaluate previous decisions and return to earlier steps.
+However, it is expected reviewing later sections may prompt you to reevaluate earlier steps and return to previous decisions.

 Each step discusses a problem to be solved, what needs to be done to solve it, and what evidence needs to be provided to support this.
-The steps are enumerated in a table available in each section, to be filled in as the steps are worked through.
-The table lists 3 columns.
+The steps are enumerated in a table available in each section, with details on each entry available further down the document.
+The table is to be filled in as the steps are worked through and lists 3 columns.
 The first lists the name of the requirement.
 The second is for recording the evidence supporting the fulfillment of the requirement, and the third is a checkbox to note when the requirement has been completed.
 An example table with the first requirement filled out is below:

 +-----------------------+------------------------------------------+----------+
 | Requirement           | Evidence                                 | Complete |